BlocBlocTheDev/s3s-docker/README.md

 - [YOUR SESSION TOKEN] -> The value between "" of **session_token** in **Config.txt**

 And click on "Deploy the Stack".

+You can also find the stack with the pre-filled version in **[s3s-docker releases](https://github.com/BlocBlocTheDev/s3s-docker/releases)**

 You will then have a line named "S3S" in your "Containers" list with the status "running".